Rehab and Renovation Loans in Boston, MA in Boston, MA

 Can I live in the property during renovation?

-Whether you can occupy during renovation depends on project scope and safety considerations.
-Cosmetic renovations may allow continued occupancy, while major gut renovations or system replacements typically require temporary relocation for safety and efficiency.
-If relocation is necessary, some borrowers include temporary housing costs in their renovation financing.
-We evaluate occupancy plans as part of loan underwriting to ensure realistic project execution.
+Occupancy during renovation depends on project scope and safety requirements.
+Cosmetic renovations may allow continued occupancy.
+Major system replacements and gut renovations typically require temporary relocation for both safety and project efficiency.
+Some borrowers include temporary housing costs as a line item in their renovation financing.
+We evaluate occupancy feasibility during underwriting and advise on implications for project timeline and budget.